rmminusrslash/ml_ops/README.md

 - this is actually before doing any ops.
 But the library is so useful, I have to throw it in for model/data testing during development: https://deepchecks.com/

+## Monitoring
+Here is a talk from pydata on which monitoring metrics to implement: https://youtu.be/wWxqnZb-LSk If you just want to scan the slides, check in this repo.

 ## Reading

 ### Introductionary Material